DevExpress-Examples/getting-started-with-devextreme-datebox/README.md

 <!-- default badges end -->
 # DevExtreme DateBox - Getting Started

 This repository stores the code examples of the DateBox component for the [Getting Started with DateBox](https://js.devexpress.com/Documentation/Guide/UI_Components/DateBox/Getting_Started_with_DateBox/) tutorial.
 DateBox is a UI component that allows users to set a certain date, time, or date/time combination.
-This tutorial shows how to configure basic DateBox features.
+This tutorial shows how to configure the basic DateBox features.

 <div align="center"><img src="./datebox.png" /></div>